BatoolMM/R-markdown/_episodes_rmd/11-publishing-a-report.Rmd

 **knit** we are changing the behavior of the knit function by defining our own:

-**function(inputFile, ...)** as stated above we are defining our own function by calling `function()` so we can re-design what happens when we hit 'knit'. `inputFile` is the main parameter required for our `render` function.
+**function(rmdfile, ...)** as stated above we are defining our own function by calling `function()` so we can re-design what happens when we hit 'knit'. `rmdfile` is the main parameter required for our `render` function.
 This just means that the input file is 'this' file - the .rmd file we are *knit*ing.

 **rmarkdown::render** When you click the *knit* button R-Studio runs `rmarkdown:render`.
 Typing `?rmarkdown::render` in the console will bring up further information about the `rmarkdown:render` function.
 We will be using two arguments of `rmarkdown::render`.

 - *input*: The file we're feeding the function.
-We already determined this is `inputFile` or 'this' document.
+We already determined this is `rmdfile` or 'this' document.
 - *output_dir*: designates which folder we want to save the knit document to (relative path).
 In our case we know this is the `results` folder so we use `..` to go back to our root directory (from the code folder).
 The "default" folder is the folder where your rmd file is saved, so any 'directions' you give by indicating a relative path will be from the folder where the rmd file is to the folder where you want to save the html rendered document.

 > ## Time to Knit!